Basic Personal Amount

 The Ontario Child Benefit is a non-taxable monthly payment to help families with low incomes to provide for their children.

-Ontario Property Tax Credit
+Ontario Property Tax Credit (OPTC)

 The Ontario property tax credit provides relief to low- to middle-income homeowners and tenants.
 This tax credit can be claimed by taxpayers who were 16 years or older, resident of Ontario on December 31 of the tax year being filed and paid rent or property tax on their principal residence.
 You cannot claim this credit if you were under 19 years of age at the end of the tax year and lived with someone who received a Canada Child Tax Benefit payment for you in the year or claimed you as a wholly dependent person.